 Conversely, CORES may sell any excess reserves over its legal requirement.
-We understand CORES sold 120,000 cubic meters worth of reserves on Oct.
-16, 2012, for €70.5 million.
+CORES sold 120,000 cubic meters worth of reserves on Oct.
+16, 2012, for \in 70.5 million.
 After this transaction, CORES' reserves were still about 12% higher than required.
-CORES could therefore sell these reserves to market operators.
-At current prices, market value of these excess reserves is close to €520 million.
+As of Aug.
+31, 2013, CORES held reserves which were 22% higher than legally required.
+We estimate CORES could receive up to \in 802 million for the sale of these reserves, for which there is a liquid market.